 1.3.3) Abdominal laparotomy.
 Infiltrate the incision site with local anesthetic (2 ml 1% lidocaine, B Braun Medical, Belgium) subcutaneously.
 The incision site should be approximately 5 cm in length in the midline, in the lower 2/3 of the abdomen.
 Once the skin is opened, use a mixture of sharp and blunt dissection to expose the rectus sheath.
 Care must be taken to avoid the vascular maternal mammary glands located either side of the midline on entry (Figure 1A).
 Grasp the rectus sheath and peritoneum, tent to prevent inadvertent inclusion of abdominal contents, and carefully enter using sharp dissection (Figure 1B).

 1.3.4) Uterine exteriorization.
 Surround the surgical field with gauze drapes soaked in warmed saline.
 Carefully grasp and exteriorize both sides of the bicornuate uterus.
 Care must be taken not to place either the vaginal or ovarian end of each uterine horn under tension, as this may result in unwelcome bleeding, pain and uterine contractility.
 The assistant continuously irrigates the exposed uterus with warmed saline to prevent uterine contractions.
 Palpate and record the number of fetuses present in each horn.
 By convention, the fetus at the ovarian end is designated the first fetus.
-Randomly allocate one uterine horn the case horn and the other the control horn.
-Replace the control horn back into the abdomen (internal control fetuses).
+One uterine horn is the case horn and the other is the control horn.
+Identify the previously randomly allocated case horn for IUGR induction and then replace the control horn back into the abdomen (internal control fetuses).

 1.3.5) Surgically induced IUGR.
 Identify the uteroplacental vessels to each gestational sac in the designated case horn (Figure 1C).
 Surgically ligate 40-50% of these vessels using a 5-0 polyglactin suture (Ethicon Vicryl, Johnson and Johnson Medical, USA) (Figure 1D-E).
 In practice, there are often three vascular bundles supplying each gestational sac.
 In this case, the largest vascular bundle is ligated.
 Once complete, the uterus is again irrigated with warmed saline and carefully returned to the abdomen.

 1.3.6) Abdominal closure.
 Close the abdomen in two layers using a continuous running 2-0 polyglactin suture (Ethicon Vicryl, Johnson and Johnson Medical, USA).
 Close the skin with subcuticular 3-0 polyglactin suture (Ethicon Vicryl, Johnson and Johnson Medical, USA).
-Spray aluminium aerosol onto the wound to prevent the rabbit from later interfering with the sutures.
+Spray aluminum aerosol onto the wound to prevent the rabbit from later interfering with the sutures.

 1.3.7) Recovery.
 Cease anesthesia and closely observe recovery of respiration.
 The rabbit is then housed as described above with access to food and water ad libitum and observed daily.